nudgebg/egvinsulin/docs/data_sets/T1DEXI.md

 However, we found that in MULTIPLE DAILY INJECTIONS
  - BASAL INSULIN have NaN duration (probably because nobody wanted to make an assumption about the duration of insulin action)
- - All BASAL FLOW RATE are NaN valued (the basal injection couldn;t be converted to a flow rate due to missing duraiton)
+ - All BASAL FLOW RATE are NaN valued (the basal injection couldn;t be converted to a flow rate due to missing duration)
  - All these flow rates (16% of the MDI data) are compltely NaN valued

 The time between injections could be taken as insulin action times.
 ![](assets/t1dexi_mdi_basal_durations.png)]